 Instructional delivery format:

 Upon successful completion of the course, students will be able to: demonstrate the ability to identify, explain, analyze, interpret, and apply theoretical law; demonstrate an understanding of basic concepts related to blessings; identify major principles; analyze underlying premises of the principle laws and customs; and apply them to novel situations.
 Version 2: Same as version 1 with additional outcomes: identify food items and their corresponding blessing; determine the amount of food or drink necessary to consume to be obligated in the after blessing or the grace said after meals; conduct an analysis of the meaning of blessings; and differentiate between the food manufacturing process in modern times and its impact on the appropriate blessing as opposed to similar food items that were manufactured differently in the past.

-The Jewish Studies 250 proficiency examination assesses students' ability to express knowledge about the fundamental Jewish laws and customs concerning blessings.
+The final examination assesses students' ability to express knowledge about the fundamental Jewish laws and customs concerning blessings.
 Topics include: structure of a blessing; blessings made in vain; amen; discharging the obligation of others; initial blessings; sequence of blessings; principle versus subsidiary items; what is considered staples (mezonos); blessings on fruits and vegetables; wine, vegetable and fruit soups; and the general blessing of Shehakol.
 Version 2: Reading materials were added and study materials were expanded.